italianriver/Fraud-Detection-PySpark-Databricks-Pipeline/README.md

 ### Source layer
 Two custom Python generators are used:
 - A customer generator that produces a synthetic Dutch customer base with demographic and behavioural attributes
-- A continuous transaction generator that emits realistic banking transactions in near real time
+- A continuous transaction generator that generates banking transactions to simulate the real world scenario

 Both datasets serve as inputs to the streaming pipeline.